Doggy Day Spa: Essential Oils For Dogs

 CBD Oil

+CBD is not an essential oil. though it often gets mixed in with the others when discussing them.
+CBD is processed differently and contains fatty acids.
+It is also able to be taken orally, and essential oils are not.
 Studies are still underway, but early results indicate that CBD (the portion of the hemp plant that contains no THC) can reduce anxiety in pets and humans.
-It is a natural solution, and to-date, trials have found no real side effects.
+It is a natural solution, and to date, trials have found no real side effects.

 Available as an oil that can be added to food or baked into dog treats, it is an easy solution to administer and one that we feel is worth trying.
-But, before you give it to your dog, be sure to check with your vet to make sure it is safe for your pet.
+But before you give CBD to your dog, be sure to check with your vet to make sure it is safe for your pet.

 Learn More About CBD Oil